liorfranko/base-app/README.md

 ## Prerequisites
 * You must have [Argo Rollouts](https://argoproj.github.io/argo-rollouts/installation/#installation) controller deployed.
 * You must provide the required permissions for the configmap-attacher Job.
+* If running on Kube cluster version smaller than 1.21.0, deployment can be done only with Spinnaker or Argocd.

 ## Values